Roggen Colorado Townsite - Ghost town

 A viewer writes - If you are interested, Just wanted to send a picture (attached) of the Prairie Lodge Motel that my Dad remodeled and built a Frontier service station in Roggen Colorado also in the early 50"s.I know it has been boarded up for some time now.
 My dad fueling and checking the oil, and me washing the windshield.
 (WHAT IS THAT???)
 This is the way it was in the 50"s Thanks -- Gene Calvert

-Rocky says - Yes and everyone can see it below.
+Rocky says - Yes and everyone can see it in the slide show.

 A viewer writes - Monday, September 26, 2011 -- I'm not sure how, but I stumbled in here and found the Roggen, Colorado page.
 I scrolled down and what should appear but photos sent in by Gene Calvert of his family's motel.
 On October 3, 1952 (according to my Dad's diary) we stayed there on the return trip to Minneapolis from a rare vacation.
 I was eight years old.
 Of course the way things worked in those days, you just kept driving until you saw a "Vacancy" sign.
 Dad would stop the Buick and then always go with the proprietor to look at the room.
 If it passed inspection, that was your spot for the night.

 A viewer writes - Saturday, December 10, 2011 -- Wonderful memories of Roggen.
 My dad grew up there.
 We lived there when I was a baby.
 We visited our relatives (Kersen's and Linnebur's) at least once a month until we moved to Texas.
 I still get out there whenever I'm back in Colorado.
 Great site!
 Lynda Kersen email@example.com

 A viewer writes - Friday April 27th, 2012 -- Does anyone know anything about Motel Baron.
 What was it like is it still standing?
 It should have been attached to a house and may be still.
 Please let me know asap.
 Photo would be Awesome.